dschaehi/Zotero-Focused-Mode/README.md

 ## Installation

-1. Use prebuilt XPI file from the releases page or run the `build.sh` file to create an XPI package.

-1. Drag the resulting XPI file (from the `build` folder) to Zotero's Add-ons Manager dialog.
+Drag the prebuilt XPI file from the releases page (or run the `build.sh` file to create an XPI package) to Zotero's Add-ons Manager dialog.

 ## Requirements